 The finished Double Starting Knot is basically the two shoelace ends double-twisted together as they pass by each other at the middle of the shoe.

 The Double Starting Knot is the basis of what is traditionally known as a “Surgeon's Knot”.
 When used to tie sutures, it creates more friction, which stops the sides of a surgical wound from opening up.

 The Double Starting Knot will similarly hold the sides of the shoe together more firmly.

 The Double Starting Knot is a great knot to use when learning a new knot, especially my own Ian Knot, which is otherwise difficult to keep tight.
 When teaching a child how to tie their shoelaces, a Double Starting Knot will relieve them of the extra burden of having to hold everything tight while learning all the remaining steps.
 It's sort of like using “training wheels” to take some of the load.

-The downside is that the Double Starting Knot ends up much w-i-d-e-r than a normal starting knot.
-When the finishing bow is completed, the resultant knot is much more "open", allowing it to come undone more easily.
-This can be remedied somewhat by pushing the sides of the knot together prior to pulling everything tight, but it's really an awkward solution.
+The downside is that the Double Starting Knot ends up much w-i-d-e-r than a regular starting knot.
+When the finishing bow is completed, the resultant knot is much more “open”, allowing it to come undone more easily.
+This can be remedied somewhat by pushing the sides of the knot together prior to pulling everything tight – but it's really an awkward solution.

-The Double Starting Knot is certainly a valuable aid while learning, but long term I'd suggest reverting to the standard Starting Knot once the knot that is being learned has been mastered.
+The Double Starting Knot is certainly a valuable aid while learning, but long term I'd suggest reverting to the regular Starting Knot once the knot that is being learned has been mastered.